neurominer-git/Training_materials/README.md

-# Example_data
+# Training_materials
-Example data to be used with NeuroMiner-1
+Manual and example data to be used with NeuroMiner-1